saksham0601/projectN/01_documentation/02_design_document/design_document.md

 - formatting tools, user is given a set of text formatting tools to use
 - blank page, user is given a blank page to put their output onto
 - settings, give the user customizability options for their account, ribbons, theme, view mode ect.

-# Please attach level-0 diagram here and delete this message!!

-The above represents the DFD Level 0.
-In this, the most basic interaction.

 ## Logical Design